Flexity Outlook (Toronto): Selection process

-With the TTC's streetcar fleet nearing the end of its service life, the Commission began looking for a manufacturer to build new streetcars.
-In June 2007, the TTC launched a public consultation on the design of its new streetcars, including an online survey, and displays at Finch and Scarborough Centre stations, the Albion Centre, and Yonge–Dundas Square.
+With the TTC's existing streetcar fleet nearing the end of its service life, the Commission began looking for a manufacturer to build new streetcars.
+In June 2007, the TTC launched a public consultation on the design of its new streetcars, including an online survey, and displays at Finch and Scarborough Centre stations, the Albion Centre, and Yonge–Dundas Square (now Sankofa Square).
 Mockups of the Flexity Swift (as used in Minneapolis) and Siemens Combino Plus (predecessor to the Siemens Avenio) were on display at the 2007 Canadian National Exhibition in front of the Enercare Centre, then known as the Direct Energy Centre.